Evaluating the Deductive Competence of Large Language Models: Introduction

-\footnote{The views expressed are those of the authors and do not necessarily reflect the official policy or position of the Department of the Air Force, the Department of Defense, or the U.S. government.
-Approved for public release, case number: AFRL-2023-4238} The development and availability of highly fluent large language models (LLMs) (i.e., \cite{brown_language_2020, devlin_bert_2019, ouyangTrainingLanguageModels2022, zhangOPTOpenPretrained2022}) has increased interest in assessing their reasoning and problem solving abilities \cite{bhargava_commonsense_2022, geva_injecting_2020, jumelet_analysing_2019, mitchell_abstraction_2021, trinh_simple_2019, webb_emergent_2022}.
+\footnote{https://github.com/spencer-michael-s/deductive-competence} \footnote{The views expressed are those of the author and do not necessarily reflect the official policy or position of the Department of the Air Force, the Department of Defense, or the U.S. government.} The development and availability of highly fluent large language models (LLMs) (i.e., \citep{brown_language_2020, devlin-etal-2019-bert, ouyangTrainingLanguageModels2022, zhangOPTOpenPretrained2022}) has increased interest in assessing their reasoning and problem solving abilities \citep{bhargava_commonsense_2022, geva-etal-2020-injecting, jumelet-etal-2019-analysing, mitchell_abstraction_2021, trinh_simple_2019, webb_emergent_2022}.
 Despite considerable performance improvements on benchmark tasks, LLMs exhibit mixed results on reasoning tasks.
-Some research has suggested that LLMs may have emergent reasoning abilities that enables better performance levels than those of human subjects \cite{webb_emergent_2022}.
-Other research has suggested that LLM reasoning performance is more mixed and task dependent.
-Such research has suggested that some tasks, such as four term analogy problems \cite{mikolov_linguistic_2013} and different natural language inference tasks \cite{bowman_large_2015, williams_broad-coverage_2018}, are more straightforward to solve.
-Other types of reasoning tasks such as analogy generation \cite{bhavya_analogy_2022} and deductive competence \cite{dasgupta_language_2022} are more challenging.
+Some research has suggested that LLMs may have emergent reasoning abilities that enable better performance than those of human subjects \citep{webb_emergent_2022}.
+Other research has suggested that LLM reasoning performance is inconsistent and task dependent.
+Such research has suggested that some tasks, such as four term analogy problems \citep{mikolov-etal-2013-linguistic} and different natural language inference tasks \citep{ williams_broad-coverage_2018}, are simply easier to solve.
+Other types of reasoning tasks such as analogy generation \citep{bhavya_analogy_2022} and deductive competence \citep{dasgupta_language_2022} are more challenging.

-\cite{dasgupta_language_2022} has investigated deductive competence in LLMs with characteristically mixed results.
-They demonstrated that one LLM, Chinchilla \cite{hoffmann_training_2022}, showed content effects on reasoning similar to human behavior documented in the cognitive science literature.
+\citep{dasgupta_language_2022} has investigated deductive competence in LLMs with characteristically mixed results.
+They demonstrated that one LLM, Chinchilla \citep{hoffmann_training_2022}, showed content effects on reasoning similar to human behavior documented in the cognitive science literature.
 For zero-shot performance, they found 50\% accuracy for what they call realistic problems but chance accuracy for unrealistic problems.
-A 5-shot presentation resulted in some performance improvement for realistic problems, but unrealistic performance remained low.
+A 5-shot presentation resulted in some performance improvement for realistic problems, but performance on unrealistic problems remained low.